TarballCoLtd/iOS-Restrictions-Recovery/README.md

 sshj (sshj-0.27.0 is used for compilation of the release jars)<br/>
 ed25519-java (eddsa-0.3.0 is used for compilation of the release jars)<br/>
 bc-java (bcprov-jdk15on-1.64 is used for compilation of the release jars)<br/><br/>
-Note: The iproxy feature currently does not work.
+Note: The iproxy feature currently does not work.<br/>
 To use the iproxy feature:<br/>
     -macOS: homebrew, libimobiledevice<br/>
     -Unix-based operating systems: libusbmuxd-tools<br/>